You're reading the documentation for a development version. For the latest released version, please have a look at Jazzy.

 System requirements

-We currently support Ubuntu Linux Jammy (22.04) 64-bit x86 and 64-bit ARM.
+We currently support Ubuntu Noble (24.04) 64-bit x86 and 64-bit ARM.
 The Rolling Ridley distribution will change target platforms from time to time as new platforms are selected for development.
 Most people will want to use a stable ROS distribution.

 System setup